 You may have heard that there is a national nursing shortage.
 A rapidly aging population, high turnover, and lack of potential educators qualified to train new nurses are major factors contributing to the nursing shortfall.

-The Bureau of Labor and Statistics (BLS) shows an anticipated growth of 7% for the nursing professions overall through 2029.
-That is much faster than the national average.
-The median annual salary for registered nurses as of 2020 is $75,330.
+The U.S. Bureau of Labor and Statistics (BLS) shows an anticipated growth of 9% for the nursing professions overall through 2030.
+The median annual salary for registered nurses as of 2021 was $77,600.

 Just a few areas of specialization for nurses with an MSN degree include: